David Martínez (footballer, born 2006)

-David Emmanuel Martínez Morales (born 7 February 2006) is a Venezuelan footballer who plays as a forward for Major League Soccer club Los Angeles FC and the Venezuela national team.
+David Emmanuel Martínez Morales (born 7 February 2006) is a Venezuelan footballer who plays as a forward for Danish Superliga club Midtjylland and the Venezuela national team.

 Early life

 Martínez was born in El Tigre in the state of Anzoátegui, but was raised in San José de Guanipa, also in Anzoátegui, but closer to the state of Monagas.

 Club career

 Martínez featured for Tigre in a youth tournament in Puerto Ordaz, where he played against the 2005 category of professional side Monagas, despite being a year younger.
 These performances caught the eye of the Venezuelan Football Federation's technical director of development, Daniel Cesca, and contact was made with Tigre in 2017, with Martínez beginning to train with Monagas two times a week, while officially representing Tigre.
 He went on to join Monagas permanently the following year.

 David Martinez (Right) playing for LAFC in April 2025 vs Houston Dynamo.

 Having progressed through Monagas' academy, Martínez made his league debut in the 2022 season, coming on as a second-half substitute for Edgar Carrión in a 3–1 win against Mineros de Guayana.
 In only his fifth game for the club, he scored a long-range effort in a 2–0 win against Zulia.

-On 11 October 2023, he was named by English newspaper The Guardian as one of the best players born in 2006 worldwide.
+On 11 October 2023, Martínez was named by English newspaper The Guardian as one of the best players born in 2006 worldwide.
+On 1 February 2024, Martínez joined Los Angeles FC in Major League Soccer.

-On 1 February 2024, he joined Los Angeles FC in Major League Soccer.
+On 1 September 2026, he joined FC Midtjylland in 3F Superliga.
+The transfer fee was reportedly €7.3 million, a record fee in the Danish Superliga.